nemethi/kickstart-archetype/README.md

     -DarchetypeVersion=1.0

 You may specify `-DgroupId=<your-group-id>`, `-DartifactId=<your-artifact-id>` and `-Dversion=<your-version>` but you can edit the default values while generating the project.
+With the `-DexecutableJar=<yes|no>` property you may configure whether your project's JAR should be executable.
-With the `-DexecutableJar=<yes|no>` property you may configure whether your project's JAR should include all necessary dependencies and be executable.
+With the `-DfatJar=<yes|no>` property you may configure whether your project's JAR should include all necessary dependencies and be executable.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.